Facebook : WhatsApp sues Israel's NSO for allegedly helping spies hack phones around the world | MarketScreener

 NSO has also brought on a series of high-profile advisers, including former Pennsylvania Governor Tom Ridge and Juliette Kayyem, a senior lecturer in international security at Harvard University.
 Last month, NSO announced it would begin abiding by U.N. guidelines on human rights abuses.

-(Reporting by Raphael Satter in Washington and Elizabeth Culliford in San Francisco; Additional reporting by Jonathan Stempel; Editing by Leslie Adler)
+(Reporting by Raphael Satter in Washington and Elizabeth Culliford in San Francisco; Additional reporting by Jonathan Stempel; Editing by Leslie Adler and Richard Pullin)

 By Raphael Satter and Elizabeth Culliford